danosier/songs-app/front-end/README.md

 I did include Zod to validate the shape of objects coming back from the API.
 Since it's backed by DDB, I know that the shape might not be strict.
 (Note: validating like this is _probably_ not necessary, but I figured I'd show on front and back)

+I used react-hook-form to help validate and display errors related to the POST for a new song

 Some of my other favorite libs are [day.js](https://day.js.org), [faker](https://fakerjs.dev) (controversy and all), [factory.ts](https://github.com/willryan/factory.ts)